 - “Semester embedded” programs, in which a semester course includes a global component that takes place during the spring break or at the end of the semester

 - Collaborative Online International Learning courses, or COIL courses, in which a faculty member builds into the syllabus an online project with a faculty colleague and students abroad

 - Summer study away programs for credit

-Proposals should include a brief description of the proposed program and a concrete plan for developing it, including a tentative timeline.
-Proposed programs would launch no earlier than spring or summer 2021.
+Proposals should include a description of the proposed program and a concrete plan for developing it, including a tentative timeline.

 Proposing a Faculty-Led Program